-Whether you will use it in your fireplace for warming up the home or in the grill/smoker for barbequing, to get the best result you must have to retain the quality of your wood pellets.
+Whether you will use it in your fireplace to warm up the home or in the grill/smoker for barbequing, you must have to retain the quality of your wood pellets to get the best result.

-Storing Wood Pellets Indoors
+How To Store Wood Pellets Indoors

 Basements can have high humidity or get flooded in the rain.
 So, if there is such an issue, you should leave this idea.

-But, if you are left with no other option, even then you can store your pellets in the airtight container on shelves or any elevated space off the floor.
+But, if you are left with no other option, even then, you can store your pellets in the airtight container on shelves or any elevated space off the floor.

 Besides, you can also use a pallet to keep the pellet containers/bags off the floor.
-The main thing is to avoid the contact of your pellets with the floor.
+The main thing is to avoid contact with your pellets on the floor.

 Wherever you keep them, you should seal them to protect them from pests (in case there is very low humidity).

-Storing Wood Pellets Outdoors
+How To Store Wood Pellets Outdoors

 But in small apartments, we don’t have other options either.
-However, keeping wood pellets outdoor can be a more convenient option only if you can ensure some extra care.
+However, keeping wood pellets outdoors can be a more convenient option if you can ensure some extra care.

 I’m saying more convenient because you don’t have to rush inside for extra pellets in the middle of a barbeque party in your backyard.
-They will be conveniently available near your outdoor grill or smoker.
+They will be conveniently available near your outdoor pellet grill or smoker.

 You have to cover the pellet container well with tarps.
 Though your pellets are sealed off, you should not take the least risk of spoiling them in any way.

 You will find both water-resistant and waterproof tarps.
-Waterproof tarps are great to protect your wood pellets completely from water or moisture keeping the storage containers dry.
+Waterproof tarps are great to protect your wood pellets completely from water or moisture, keeping the storage containers dry.

-Many custom UV-treated tarp covers designed for wood pellets with Velcro for the convenience of opening up or closing without taking the tarp off completely.
+Many custom UV-treated tarp covers are designed for wood pellets with Velcro for the convenience of opening up or closing without taking the tarp off completely.

 Storing Wood Pellets Throughout The Year

 While storing wood pellets throughout the year, the care will not be the same as the season changes.

-So, besides storing them in a sealed container you can move it to the basement or garage so that it remains out of your way till then.
+So, besides storing them in a sealed container, you can move it to the basement or garage so that it remains out of your way till then.
 If it rains in spring in your area, protect the pellets with a tarp.

-If you want to store them outdoor, keep them at a safe distance from the smoker or any kind of water sources-swimming pool, lawn sprinklers, hoses, and any area where water can reach.
+If you want to store them outdoors, keep them at a safe distance from the smoker or any kind of water sources-swimming pool, lawn sprinklers, hoses, and any area where water can reach.
 Direct contact with water may turn your pellets into sawdust.

 Though autumn is a good time for grilling on fire for its mild weather, many of you may want to store your BBQ pellets away.
 In that case, you can store them where you have kept your heating pellets indoors.

 It will be better if you keep them indoors for this time being.
 If you have to store the pellets outside, keep them fully covered and in an elevated place.

 And if you do not have a plan to use it this winter, you would better cover the containers completely with a tarp.

 Some Storage Tips To Get The Best From Your Wood Pellets

-To avoid any fire hazard, do not keep them near your grill, smoker, or fireplace even you are storing them in a container.
+To avoid any fire hazard, do not keep them near your grill, smoker, or fireplace, even if you are storing them in a container.

 And if you have stored your pellets in your garage, keep them away from your cars or the water heater.

 While storing the new pellets in a container, do not pile them up on the remaining old pellets or mix them.
 Rather keep the old pellets separately to use them first to get the best result out of them.

-As wood pellets have an expected period of best use, if you have more than one store, you can label the date of purchasing to use them before that period.
+As wood pellets have an expected period of best use, you can label the date of purchasing to use them before that period if you have more than one store.

 Again if you have a few varieties of pellets for barbeque, smoking, or warming up, you can keep them separately in an organized way.

 When you bring your pellet bags home, closely examine if there is any rip/hole in the shrouding.
-If you find any, fix that with water-proof tape or cover the bag with another plastic bag.
+If you find any, fix that with waterproof tape or cover the bag with another plastic bag.

 One of the best ways to ensure the longevity of the pellets is to only open the pack when you’re ready to use them.
 Don’t put them into containers for the sake of it.

-- Check before use
+- Check Before Use

 If you handle the pellets roughly while storing or using them, they can break into pieces or flakes that will become nothing but useless dust.

-Whatever the season be, store the pellet containers in the driest place of your home or outdoor.
+Whatever the season is, store the pellet containers in the driest place of your home or outdoors.
 The room should be well-ventilated too.

 Always store the pellet bags off the ground/floor.
 Though you may assure that some places of your home are always dry, water will not take time to reach under your pellet bags and soak them, especially if you have children or pets.

-As the wood pellets are prone to get damaged by moisture and other factors you would not better store more wood pellets than you need.
+As the wood pellets are prone to get damaged by moisture and other factors, you would not better store more wood pellets than you need.
 Rather buy pellets which you can finish within 1 month.

-When you will stack several bags of pellets together, arrange them carefully to reduce pressure on the bags on the bottom.
+When you stack several bags of pellets together, arrange them carefully to reduce pressure on the bags on the bottom.

 Instead of piling the bags on top of each other, place them in a criss-cross pattern to avoid the risk of warping.
-Moreover, it will provide enough airflow among the bags to release the moisture.
+Moreover, it will provide enough airflow among the bags to release moisture.

 Do not forget to check the pellets that are already in your grill/smoker.
 If the pellets are no more crispy, they will not give you the smoke you need.

 Clean the remaining pellets in the hopper once you are done.
-Since these leftover pellets are exposed to outer conditions like- air, moisture, or rain, they may rot and the auger may get jammed up.
+Since these leftover pellets are exposed to outer conditions like- air, moisture, or rain, they may rot, and the auger may get jammed up.

 Also, if you store these unused pellets in a sealed container, you will be able to use them the next time.
-You should perform a burn off after every time to clean the spice, grease off the auger, and use a vacuum to clean the burn plate of ash.
+You should perform a burn-off after every time to clean the spice, grease off the auger, and use a vacuum to clean the burn plate of ash.

-How Long Do Wood Pellets Last?
+How Long Do Wood Pellets Last

 Wood pellets do not have an exact expiry period.
 The initial quality of your pellets and your storing system will determine how long they will last.
 Therefore, you should buy the pellets from a reliable brand or source.